 This workshop reviews characteristics of anxiety and imposter syndrome, and physiology of stress response, particularly for public defenders who must engage in frequent public speaking.
-We include simple breathing/mindfulness exercises and other strategies for managing anxiety and imposter syndrome in this work.
+The workshop includes simple breathing/mindfulness exercises and other strategies for managing anxiety and imposter syndrome in this work.

 Setting Time Boundaries and Working Efficiently in Public Defense (1 hour)

 This workshop reviews the importance of setting boundaries for public defenders, who must juggle overwhelming caseloads with life altering consequences. often within a culture that promotes working nonstop.
 We talk about why you can’t work 24/7 and sustain this work, and how to work efficiently within reasonable time parameters.